LinkedAi/flip/README.md

 ### Labeler

 - CreateBoundingBoxes: Draw bounding boxes around the objects contained by a background Element.
+- CreateMasks: Creates the segmentation mask for the objects contained in a background element.

 ### IO

 - SaveImage: Save a .jpg File with the new generated image.
+- SaveMask: Save a .jpg File with the new generated mask.
 - Json: Save generated Labels as a Json.
 - Csv: Save generated Labels as a CSV.